hey-Gana/DSA_Preperation/notes.md

 >- **LC70**: <br>
    Interesting simulation.
 Easy but I complicated it by myself.\
    If intuition is not working, simulate more and compare results with previous results to find a trend.
+>- **LC135**: <br>
+   Intuition was partially correct.
+Interesting way of breaking down the problem into 2 sub problems with same method of calculation.\
+   An easy problem if broken down that way.

 ## Patterns of solving DSA:
 1. Two-Pointers : there are 2 pointers running in the same loop instead of having 2 different pointers.